American Academy of Optometry Scientific Research Career Development Award

 Proposals and all related application materials should be mailed to the Academy office with a postmark no later than the submission deadline (Letter of Intent February 3, 2017, Application deadline August 1, 2017).

-Questions can be directed to Helen Viksnins, Senior Director, Programs, at Helenv@aaoptom.org.
+Materials must be emailed to Helen Viksnins, Senior Director, Programs at HelenV@aaoptom.org.